Only On: LAPD Chief Michel Moore Talks About Department's Future

-LOS ANGELES (CBSLA) — Chief Michel Moore, who has held to position for two of his 39 years with the Los Angeles Police Department, said he has never faced a bigger challenge in his career than the one in front of him now.
+LOS ANGELES (CBSLA) — in his 39 years with the Los Angeles Police Department, Chief Michel Moore says he has never faced a bigger challenge in his career than the one in front of him now.

 “I know in policing that you’re never going to satisfy anyone,” he said.